McMvMc/PersonalTelepresence/README.md

-# Nerfies
+# Motion Matters: Neural Motion Transfer for Better Camera Physiological Sensing

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [project website](https://motion-matters.github.io) associated with the [MA-rPPG-Video-Toolbox](https://github.com/Roni-Lab/MA-rPPG-Video-Toolbox).

-If you find Nerfies useful for your work please cite:
+If you find the Motion Matters: Neural Motion Transfer for Better Camera Physiological Sensing paper or the MA-rPPG-Video-Toolbox useful for your work, please cite:
 ```
-@article{park2021nerfies
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
-  journal   = {ICCV},
-  year      = {2021},
-}
+Check back here soon for a BibTeX citation!
 ```

 # Website License